 Kapok trees cause headaches in Taiwan

-By Ruth Wang, CNATAIPEI, Taiwan -- Spring has arrived in Taiwan and with it the dilemma over what to do with the island’s many kapok trees, whose beautiful flowers are inspiring some local governments to plant them to promote tourism, while irritating motorists and others to no end.
+TAIPEI, Taiwan -- Spring has arrived in Taiwan and with it the dilemma over what to do with the island's many kapok trees, whose beautiful flowers are inspiring some local governments to plant them to promote tourism, while irritating motorists and others to no end.

 The problem involving the trees — known for their large, beautiful, lily-like flowers — is turning out to be a battle between nature and modernization.
 It also reveals the changes in Taiwanese society over the decades.